-All statements, other than statements of historical fact, included in this Form 10-Q regarding the prospects of our industry, our anticipated financial performance, management's plans and objectives for future operations, planned capital expenditures, business prospects, outcome of regulatory proceedings, market conditions, the expected merger (the "Merger") of the Partnership with and into Energy Transfer LP pursuant to the Agreement and Plan of Merger between us and Energy Transfer dated February 16, 2021 (the "Merger Agreement"), and other matters, may constitute forward-looking statements.
+All statements, other than statements of historical fact, included in this Form 10-Q regarding the prospects of our industry, our anticipated financial performance, management's plans and objectives for future operations, planned capital expenditures, business prospects, outcome of regulatory proceedings, market conditions, the Merger of the Partnership with and into Energy Transfer LP pursuant to the Merger Agreement, and other matters, may constitute forward-looking statements.
 In addition, a forward-looking statement may include a statement of the assumptions or bases underlying the forward-looking statement.
 We believe that we have chosen these assumptions or bases in good faith and that they are reasonable.
 However, when considering these forward-looking statements, you should keep in mind the risk factors and other cautionary statements in our Annual Report.
 Those risk factors and other factors noted throughout this report and in our Annual Report could cause our actual results to differ materially from those disclosed in any forward-looking statement.
 You are cautioned not to place undue reliance on any forward-looking statements.
 You should also understand that it is not possible to predict or identify all such factors and should not consider the following list to be a complete statement of all potential risks and uncertainties.
 Factors that could cause our actual results to differ materially from the results contemplated by such forward-looking statements include:

-- our pending Merger with Energy Transfer and the expected timing of the consummation of the Merger; - changes in general economic conditions, including the material and adverse consequences of the COVID-19 pandemic and its unfolding impact on the global and national economy; - competitive conditions in our industry; - · actions taken by our customers and competitors; - the supply and demand for natural gas, NGLs, crude oil and midstream services; - the actions of the Organization of Petroleum Exporting Countries (OPEC) and other significant producers and governments; - our ability to successfully implement our business plan; - our ability to complete internal growth projects on time and on budget; - · the price and availability of debt and equity financing; - · strategic decisions by CenterPoint Energy and OGE Energy regarding their ownership of us and Enable GP; - operating hazards and other risks incidental to transporting, storing, gathering and processing natural gas, NGLs, crude oil and midstream products; - natural disasters, weather-related delays, casualty losses and other matters beyond our control; - world health events, including the ongoing COVID-19 pandemic and the economic effects of the pandemic; - interest rates; - the timing and extent of changes in labor and material prices; - labor relations: - · large customer defaults; - changes in the availability and cost of capital; - · changes in tax status; - the effects of existing and future laws and governmental regulations; - changes in insurance markets impacting costs and the level and types of coverage available; - the timing and extent of changes in commodity prices; - the suspension, reduction or termination of our customers' obligations under our commercial agreements;
+- our pending Merger with Energy Transfer and the expected timing of the consummation of the Merger; - changes in general economic conditions, including the material and adverse consequences of the COVID-19 pandemic and its continued impact on the global and national economy; - competitive conditions in our industry; - actions taken by our customers and competitors; - the supply and demand for natural gas, NGLs, crude oil and midstream services; - the actions of OPEC and other significant producers and governments; - our ability to successfully implement our business plan; - our ability to complete internal growth projects on time and on budget; - the price and availability of debt and equity financing; - strategic decisions by CenterPoint Energy and OGE Energy regarding their ownership of us and Enable GP; - operating hazards and other risks incidental to transporting, storing, gathering and processing natural gas, NGLs, crude oil and midstream products; - natural disasters, weather-related delays, casualty losses and other matters beyond our control; - world health events, including the ongoing COVID-19 pandemic and the economic effects of the pandemic; - interest rates; - the timing and extent of changes in labor and material prices; - labor relations; - large customer defaults; - changes in the availability and cost of capital; - changes in tax status; - the effects of existing and future laws and governmental regulations; - changes in insurance markets impacting costs and the level and types of coverage available; - the timing and extent of changes in commodity prices; - the suspension, reduction or termination of our customers' obligations under our commercial agreements; - disruptions due to equipment interruption or failure at our facilities, or third-party facilities on which our business is dependent;

-- disruptions due to equipment interruption or failure at our facilities, or third-party facilities on which our business is dependent; - the effects of current or future litigation, including the recent U.S. Supreme Court ruling involving the Muscogee (Creek) Nation reservation in Eastern Oklahoma; and - other factors set forth in this report and our other filings with the SEC, including our Annual Report.
+- the effects of current or future litigation, including the recent U.S. Supreme Court ruling involving the Muscogee (Creek) Nation reservation in Eastern Oklahoma; and - other factors set forth in this report and our other filings with the SEC, including our Annual Report.